Banking in the Netherlands

 Documents needed for opening a Dutch bank account

-In order to open a bank account in person you will need to bring the following documents with you to the chosen branch:
+In order to open a bank account in Netherlands in person you will need to bring the following documents with you to the chosen branch:

 - identification documents: ID card or passport;